-- The rose window on the eastern wall represented a huge preservation issue.
-Should the window remain or be replaced was heavily debated by preservationists and staff.
+- The rose window on the eastern wall represented a huge preservation question, one that was debated long and hard by preservationists and the Museum’s Board and staff.
 Three views were contemplated.
 The first was to leave the window alone.
-The second was to replace the window with something that would have looked more like the original.
+The second was to replace the window with something that would look like what the original might have looked like.
 The third choice was to replace the window with a new design.
 Have your students debate the issue from a historical, preservation and aesthetic perspective.

 - When the Museum decided to replace the eastern rose window, it commissioned many artists to submit design proposals.
 Have students submit designs for a new rose window.
 Proposals should including drawings and a short essay explaining their choices of palette, shapes, and theme.

 - Watch The East Window, a documentary about Jenny Carchman’s documentary about the creation of the Museum’s new Kiki Smith-Deborah Gans window.